 - Upset stomach and throwing up

-- Being less active than usual, fussing, throwing up, and not wanting to eat (in babies)
+Babies may have symptoms like being less active than usual, fussing, throwing up, and not wanting to eat.

 Meningococcal septicemia is an infection of the bloodstream that causes bleeding into the skin and organs.
 Some common symptoms include: